-•Plans shall specify that vegetation coverage of selected plants will achieve 90 percent coverage within 2 years or additional plantings will be provided until this coverage requirement is met.

-•For sites with 5,000 square feet or more new and replaced impervious surface, plant spacing and plant size shall be designed to achieve specified coverage by certified landscape architect the first two growing seasons following installation.
+- Plans shall specify that vegetation coverage of selected plants will achieve 90 percent coverage within 2 years or additional plantings will be provided until this coverage requirement is met. - For sites with 5,000 square feet or more new and replaced impervious surface, plant spacing and plant size shall be designed to achieve specified coverage by certified landscape architect - Plants shall be sited according to sun, soil, wind and moisture requirements - At a minimum, provisions must be made for supplemental irrigation during the first two growing seasons following installation.